SakthivelRavi/ArrestPrediction/MidtermReport.md

 * **Longitude** : the longitude of the partially redacted location of the incident
 * **Location** : the partially redacted location of the incident in a format suitable for mapping

 Obviously, we do not want to include all features in our final model.
-Thus, to get a sense of what features actually affect the arret rate, we made some initial plots as shown below.
-Below each plot is a brief summary of what it tells us about the relation ship between data.
+Thus, to get a sense of what features actually affect the arrest rate, we made some initial plots as shown below.
+Below each plot is a brief summary of what it tells us about the relationship between data.

-# Initial Plots #
+# Initial Plots

 ![Primary Types Over Time](ArrestPredictionGraphs/PrimaryTypesOverTime.png)